 Show them how your brand is living and breathing its sustainable values and they'll not only believe you, they'll buy into you and your offerings.

 Early into my time at BabelQuest, I was tasked with creating a content plan for the logistics division of a multinational supply chain company.
-As my brief went, the company had £900 million turnover but no digital strategy, no predefined value proposition, no brand voice, and no clear idea of its target customer.
+As my brief went, the company had a £900 million turnover but no digital strategy, no predefined value proposition, no brand voice, and no clear idea of its target customer.

 The parameters of the brief were restrictive to say the least, but they did highlight one approach that I knew I could work with.
 A company of that size and turnover had a story.
 What could this look like when told using the HubSpot Growth Platform?